🎯 MCP Feedback Collector

 ## 🎨 Interface Features

-- **Dual Tab Design**: Work report + AI conversation
+- **Dual Tab Design**: Work report + AI dialogue

-- **VS Code Theme**: Dark theme, professional and aesthetically pleasing
+- **VS Code Theme**: Dark theme, professional and beautiful

-- **Responsive Layout**: Supports both desktop and mobile devices
+- **Responsive Layout**: Supports desktop and mobile devices

-- **Multi-modal Support**: Text + image combined input
+- **Multi-Modal Support**: Text + image combination input

 - **Intelligent Submission Confirmation**: Users can choose whether to close the page after submission

-- **Flexible Operations**: Supports canceling submissions and various interaction methods
+- **Flexible Operation**: Supports canceling submissions and multiple interaction methods

 ## 📋 System Requirements